 7. What if I wish to have my diploma mailed to another address?

 8. What grade point average is needed to be eligible for laudatory honors?

 Students earning 60 or more graded Loyola credits are eligible to graduate with laudatory honors according to the criteria below.
-This outstanding accomplishment will be noted on the students' diplomas, transcripts, and at the graduation ceremony.
+This outstanding accomplishment will be noted on the student's diploma and official transcript.

 Cumulative Loyola GPA